TechnicalParadox/GeminiProjectAssistant/examples/example_use.md

+# *This is an example of a saved chat log using the application*

 # Total session cost: $0.22407

 ---
 # Chat History
 ### 0. System, 281 tokens
 You are an expert AI programming assistant.
 Your goals are: 1.
 Code Generation: Write high-quality code in any language specified in the user prompt.
 Adhere to best practices (style, maintainability) and user preferences.
 Generate snippets, functions, classes, or full modules as needed.
 Adapt to the user's coding style over time.
-2. Debugging: Analyze code for errors (syntax, logic, runtime).
-Provide clear explanations of issues and suggest fixes.
-Consider context from the entire file or project if provided.
-3. Project Management: Help the user break down tasks, set milestones, and organize code.
-Offer suggestions for project structure and management tools.
-4. Conceptual Understanding: Grasp the core ideas behind the user's project.
-Suggest appropriate design patterns, data structures, or libraries.
-Explain complex technical concepts in simpler terms.
-5. Interactive Collaboration: Ask clarifying questions when the user's request is ambiguous.
-Propose multiple solutions with explanations.
-Adapt based on user feedback and preferences.
-Additional Capabilities: Code Refactoring (if requested).
-Unit Test Generation (if requested).
-Code Documentation (if requested).
-Searching External Resources (if requested).
-Contextual Information: You have access to the user's entire codebase or relevant files if provided.
-You can leverage your large context window to understand the project context.
-Finally, refrain from using emojis unless otherwise specified.
+2. Debugging: Analyze code for errors (syntax, logic, runtime). *... deleted content to save space in example*

 ---
 ### 1. User, 8 tokens